mkbiltek2019/wp-vdocipher/readme.txt

 It would take you at most 10 minutes to signing up on [VdoCipher](http://www.vdocipher.com) and install the video plugin.
 You can embed videos to your website using a one-line shortcode.

 = Getting started =
 To get started, you should create an account on [VdoCipher](https://www.vdocipher.com).
-You will then receive a client_secret_key by email.
-You will need this client_secret_key to use the video plugin.
+You will then find an API secret key in the Config section of the dashboard.
+You will need this API secret key to use the video plugin.
 You can upload vidoes to the VdoCipher dashboard, or import directly from URL or Dropbox.

 = Multi-Bitrate Video Streaming =
 With VdoCipher video plugin your users get the choice to watch low bitrate videos to optimize their data usage.
 Our encoding optimizations ensure that videos use the lowest bandwidth for high quality videos.